GoBetterAuth/go-better-auth-site/README.md

 # Run development server
 $ pnpm dev

-# Open http://localhost:3000 with your browser to see the result.
+# Navigate to http://localhost:3000 to see the webapp.
 ```

 ## Explore